-Although owned by Unite, the University manages all pastoral, academic and social elements of the student experience - and does all that it can to ensure that students are provided with the same support network and social or sporting opportunities as in any other residence.
+The building is owned by Unite and the University manages all pastoral, academic and social elements of the student experience - and ensures that students are provided with the same support network and social or sporting opportunities as in any other residence.
 This residence is exclusive to University of Bristol undergraduates of whom at least 95 per cent will be in their first year.
-Unite manage the facilities and repair to the building.
-Please note that information provided on other websites is likely to be out of date and relate to periods during which students were managed differently or from other institutions.
+Unite manage the facilities and repairs to the building.View photo gallery Take virtual tour How to apply

 Favell House wasn't my first or second choice, but I'm glad I got placed here now I've settled in.

-|Single no basin||125||£5,117 or £119/week|
+|Single no basin||125||£5,271 or £123/week|

-|Single no basin||95||£5,353 or £125/week|
+|Single no basin||95||£5,514 or £128/week|

-|Single no basin||14||£5,590 or £130/week|
+|Single no basin||14||£5,758 or £134/week|